Mattress Factory: Sexual Misconduct Allegations

 In September 2018, a report published in Pittsburgh's WESA detailed five employees' allegations of sexual misconduct and the mishandling of the situation by the Mattress Factory and its director, Michael Olijnyk.
 The complaint was filed with the National Labor Relations Board, and in early January 2019, a settlement was reached and the investigation was closed.

-Permanent exhibitions
+Long-term exhibitions

-As of 2024, the Mattress Factory hosts 17 continuous, permanent installations.
-The following is a short list of artists who have permanent displays at the Mattress Factory:
+As of 2024, the Mattress Factory hosts 20 long-term installations.
+The following is a list: